In drowses of movement, in winged occlusions, bees dance;

 busy about the honey-glide.
 Wish I had enough eye to see

-and ear to hear the single paean each sends through hive:
+and ear to hear the single hymn each sends through hive:

 shopping lists of which nectar’s choice and where

 the yellow dust pollen waits in sufficiencies.

 I wonder do they dance of my garden and of me,